Jubatian/rrpge-spec/specs/inputdev.rst

 to feed back to the user's actions.
 The device may support multi-touch which may be exploited through the "0x0425: Return area activity" kernel call.

-Hover activites may be returned if the physical device supports it.
+Hover activities may be returned if the physical device supports it.
 These indicate that the user did not actually press, but the respective analog inputs are valid.